-Growing cherry tomato in pots is the best solution for home gardeners if you have space limitations.
-Besides, you can grow both bush and vine type cherry tomatoes in pots indoors and outdoors.
+Growing cherry tomatoes in pots is the best solution for home gardeners if they have space limitations.
+Besides, you can grow bush and vine-type cherry tomatoes in pots indoors and outdoors.

-However, growing tomatoes in pots is a little bit different from conventional gardening.
-So, you should get the following tips to start growing your cherry tomatoes in containers as a beginner.
+However, growing tomatoes in pots are slightly different from conventional gardening.
+So, it would be best if you got the following tips to start growing your cherry tomatoes in containers as a beginner.

-1: Right Size of Containers for Right Tomatoes
+1: Right Size of Containers for the Right Tomatoes

-Tomato plants develop a strong root system to grow and produce fruits.
-So, container size plays a big role to bring you the expected harvest.
+Tomato plants develop a robust root system to grow and produce fruits.
+So, container size plays a significant role to bring you the expected harvest.
 Bigger containers perform better than smaller ones.
 However, it also depends on the space and the tomato variety you choose for your garden.

 Usually, you can use a minimum of 1 to 10-gallon or bigger container for growing cherry tomatoes.

-There are different sizes and shapes of pots available in the gardening stores.
-You may pick the following sizes of pots based on the height of your particular cherry tomatoes.
+There are different sizes and shapes of pots available in gardening stores.
+For example, you may pick the following sizes of pots based on the height of your particular cherry tomatoes.

 |Average Plants Height||Dimension of Pot|